zogzog/cubicweb/doc/book/en/development/datamodel/baseschema.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 * `CWUser`, system users
 * `CWGroup`, users groups
-* `CWPermission`, used to configure the security of the application
+* `CWPermission`, used to configure the security of the instance

 Entity types used to manage workflows
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~